-The Stanford Law School Center for Internet & Society seeks a full-time Intermediary Liability Fellow with experience in the field of legal protections for the expression and information rights of Internet users under constitutional or human rights frameworks.
+The Stanford Law School Center for Internet & Society seeks a full-time Intermediary Liability Fellow with experience and interest in the intersection of laws governing Internet platforms, speech regulation, and constitutional or human rights frameworks.

-• With the Intermediary Liability Director, developing strategic projects to advance a user rights-based framework for intermediary liability law and policy.
-Projects may include developing and drafting legal arguments in the form of legal briefs, policymaker education materials, template materials to support advocates advancing these arguments around the world, or similar efforts.
+- Developing strategic projects to advance a user rights-based framework for intermediary liability law and policy, in collaboration with or under the supervision of the Intermediary Liability Director.
+Projects may include developing and drafting arguments in the form of legal briefs, submissions to lawmaking bodies, policymaker education materials, template materials to support related efforts in the US or around the world.

 1) To apply, please e-mail a cover letter, a CV, list of three references, and three writing samples, all in PDF format, to firstname.lastname@example.org.